-This exciting and varied programme provides a unique opportunity to interact with magnificent whale sharks on a daily basis whilst gaining valuable skills and experience in both marine conservation and the responsible tourism industry.
+This exciting and varied programme provides a unique opportunity to interact with magnificent whale sharks whilst gaining valuable skills and experience in both marine conservation and the responsible tourism industry.

 During the project, you will get the opportunity to take part in the following: